mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 ### SANS State

 The current ISIS SANS system suffers from a state which is distributed and stored in many different places.
 The state for a the SANS reduction system should be localized and complete, i.e. it defines the entire reduction.

 A design document for a `SANSState` approach is available [here](SANSState/SANSState.md).

 The result of this document is that the `SANSState` object contains a complete definition of a single reduction (provided the state is valid, which should be checked by validators adequate for the facility/instrument).

 ### Batch reduction

 Starting point of a reduction is a collection of `SANSState` objects which define one reduction per `SANSState`.
 This batch reduction is handled by a work-flow algorithm `SANSBatchReduction`.
 It should be able to operate the individual reductions in parallel (does this mean, we need to implement it in `C++`?), which is in line with requirement [R.3.2](#User_Requirements#R.3.2).

 The `SANSBatchReduction` performs two tasks:

 1. Loads files into the ADS if they are not present yet.
 These workspaces remain in mint condition, i.e. we don't want to move them in order to be able to reuse  them.
 The calibration workspace is being loaded into the ADS as well.
 2. Passes the loaded workspaces and the `SANSState` to a work-flow algorithm, which performs a single reduction.

-The above ADS feature might be considered unclean, since a work-flow algorithm is accessing the ADS, but this allows us to reuse loaded workspaces which has been expressed as a requirement ([R.3.1](#User_Requirements#R.3.1)).
-We could think of using the ADS as an optional element.
+The above ADS feature might be considered "unclean", since a work-flow algorithm is accessing the ADS, but this allows us to reuse loaded workspaces which has been expressed as a requirement ([R.3.1](#User_Requirements#R.3.1)).
+ADS needs to be abstracted away, by making use of a strategy approach, i.e. the reduction needs to work with and without the ADS.

 **Open Question**: What should be done with the output workspaces after each reduction: